Walnut Cake with Coffee Frosting

 How to make the Coffee Cream Filling

-Whip butter & combine with other ingredients: Whip 12 oz room temperature butter in a stand mixer for about 5 minutes or until pale in color and very fluffy, scraping down the sides often.
+Whip butter & combine with other ingredients: Whip 12 oz room temperature butter in a stand mixer for about 5-7 minutes or until pale in color and very fluffy, scraping down the sides often.
 Add 1 1/2 cans of dulce de leche in two additions and whip until combined and fluffy.
-Carefully fold in the sour cream, then fold in the refrigerated whipped cream.
+Carefully fold in the whipped cream.

 How to layer the Coffee and Walnut cake